lucamaiano/lungsystem/README.md

 ![P-NUCLEO-IKA02A1](images/en.p-nucleo-ika02a1_image.jpg)

 This evaluation pack provides a reference design for various electrochemical sensors.
-It consists of the STM32 Nucleo Board (optimized for low power applications)further with electrochemical toxic gas sensor expansion board with the Figaro TGS5141 CO sensor,which is linked with the TSU111 operational amplifier.
+It consists of the STM32 Nucleo Board (We use a NUCLEO-L053R8 optimized for low power applications) further with electrochemical toxic gas sensor expansion board with the Figaro TGS5141 CO sensor,which is linked with the TSU111 operational amplifier.
 The pack also includes a gas collector.

 ![P-NUCLEO-IKA02A1](images/en.p-nucleo-ika02a1_image.jpg)

-To getting start with this pack first of all plug the gas sensors expansion board to the STM32 Nucleo development board.
-Next connect the STM32 Nucleo development board to a Pc using a mini-USB cable.
+To getting started with this pack follow [this guide](wiki/Getting-started-with-P-NUCLEO-IKA02A1).

 ![P-NUCLEO-IKA02A1](images/en.p-nucleo-ika02a1_image.jpg)